Guli-Y/ElectricityPricePredictor/README.md

 **This project was the final project of my team at Le Wagon Data Science Bootcamp.
 The team members are the contributers of this repository.**

-**The detailed description and evaluation of each model please refere to the notebook of corresponding model in notebooks directory**
+**For the detailed description and evaluation of each model, please refere to the notebook of corresponding model in notebooks directory**

 **If you are interested in our final presentation, please checkout this [slide](https://docs.google.com/presentation/d/1LzwVxNeJ9FzhfXJTaiTVQ-xDzbNQjwrejzYSZsak8YQ/edit?usp=sharing) and this [video]()**